List of Power Rangers Ninja Steel characters: Aiden Romero/Levi Weston

-Levi Weston is a country singer.
-Levi Weston is the alias of Aiden Romero who got separated from his brother Brody following Galvanax's attack on their father Dane Romero and took the alias as a way to hide in plain sight from Galvanax.
+Levi Weston (portrayed primarily by Jordi Webber; Ethan Buckwell as a child) is a country singer.
+Levi Weston is the alias of Aiden Romero,who got separated from his brother Brody following Galvanax's attack on their father Dane Romero and took the alias as a way to hide in plain sight from Galvanax.
 At some point while working on his next album, he was captured and experimented upon by Madame Odius that involved the Gold Ninja Power Star that found him.
-His disappearance resulting being reported by his manager Tom.
-One part of Madame Odius' experiments on him was that she transferred his memories of being Aiden Romero into a human-like robot.
+His disappearance was reported by his manager Tom.
+One part of Odius' experiments on him was that she transferred his memories of being Aiden Romero into a human-like robot.

-After being freed by the Astro Zord, Levi fought off every contestant that Madame Odius sent after him.
+After being freed by the Astro Zord, Levi fought off every contestant that Odius sent after him.
 His true identity was revealed when he fought Ripcon after he captured Tom and had trapped the Rangers in a net.
 He fought off Ripcon and even helped the Rangers fight a Skullgator.
 Following the battle, Levi meets Mick Kanic who gives him the Storm Star and the Zord Star.
 When the Aiden Romero Robot is destroyed and following the destruction of Ripcon, Levi regained his memories of being Aiden in time for Summer Cove High's talent show.
 Brody learned the truth about Aiden/Levi when he joins him in singing the song that their father wrote for them.

 As the Gold Ranger, Levi/Aiden commands the Robo Rider Zord and the Ninja Bull Zord, which combine to form the Bull Rider Megazord.

-Levi Weston/Aiden Romero is portrayed by Jordi Webber, while young Aiden is portrayed by Ethan Buckwell.

-Zords

-Ninja Steel Zords

-The Ninja Steel Zords summoned by the Ninja Steel Rangers using their Ninja Power Stars.